 An approved Home Owners Association.

 The subdivider shall provide evidence that the selected entity is willing to accept such property deed or easement for open space protection.
-Any such dedication, regardless of the method used, shall be completed prior to the endorsement and filing of the final subdivision plan iri the office of the Town Clerk.
+Any such dedication, regardless of the method used, shall be completed prior to the endorsement and filing of the final subdivision plan on Town Land Records.

 Homeowners Association